harleydutton/new-york/People/Player Characters/Izumi and Fukuyoko Ito.md

-[[Malkavian]] with Split personality.
+[[Clan Malkavian]] with Split personality.
 The other is her twin sister who is a 10-y-o ghost who occasionally possesses her.

 Izumi is a model.
 Vincent is her manager.